jeffyjames50/Research_lab/README.md

 Prediction error is computed using MAE.

 The dataset is balanced by deleting random users from each age group until there are equal number of users in all groups.
-The dataset balanced by age group is saved as balancedbyagegroup.csv in balanced age group data.zip abc-test.csv in balanced age group data.zip is the test file.
+The dataset balanced by age group is saved as balancedbyagegroup.csv in balanced age group data.zip. abc-test.csv in balanced age group data.zip is the test file.

 The code uses java version 21